DGEs2018/Traineeship-progress/Week19/journal.md

     - the attributes of the form are thought to help configure the request to be sent on clicking submit
     - `action` and `method` are the essential attributes
 - action
-    - determines where the data goes to, it neeeds a value that must be a valid URL
+    - determines where to the data goes, it neeeds a value that must be a valid URL
-    - even refreshing the current page also means this
+    - even refreshing the current page counts to action (meaning the page reloads)
+    - mostly the case by default
+    - unless wished the user can stop the event from refreshing by adjusting `e.preventDefault`
 - method
     - defines how data is sent, the common ones of the HTTP protocol being `GET` and `POST`

-- when the action attribute is labelled as `action="\subscribed"` it could take us to this page
+- when the action attribute is labelled as `action="\subscribed"` the page will be redirected to this page

 - this could be of an interest if user needs to be directed to that page with a certain message